khastings232/se-q3-mimic/README.md

 ```console
 $ python -m unittest discover tests
 ```
-You can also run these same tests using the test-tube icon built in to the VSCode editor.
+You can also run these same tests using the `Test Explorer` extension built in to the VSCode editor, by enabling automatic test discovery.
 This is a really useful tool and we highly recommend to learn it.

 https://code.visualstudio.com/docs/python/testing#_test-discovery

+- Test framework is `unittest`
+- Test folder pattern is `test*`
+- Test name pattern is `test*`

 ## Part A